|Krumovo Air Base (24.VAB) CSAR exercise at Chernogorovo Thracian Spring 2010|

 Plovdiv - Krumovo Air Base (24.VAB)

-Philip Stevens reports on the 24th Helicopter Air Base of the Bulgarian Air Force at Krumovo near Plovdiv to see if they are ready to play an active part within NATO.
+Philip Stevens for Air Intrnational reports on the 24th Helicopter Air Base of the Bulgarian Air Force at Krumovo near Plovdiv to see if they are ready to play an active part within NATO.

 In March 2004, Bulgaria became a NATO member, as a former member of the Warsaw Pact, the Bulgarski Voennovazdyshini Sili - BVVS (Bulgarian Air Force - BuAF) had to adapt to new procedures and systems before they could become effective within the organisation.
 The restructuring of the BuAF to achieve NATO interoperability for its air force gathered pace in January 2005 when the Bulgarian Defence Minister signed a 360 million euro contract with Eurocopter for 12 AS.532UL/AL Cougar and six AS.565MB Panther helicopters.
 In 2005 it was also announced that the Bulgarian Ministry of Defence had signed a 57 million euro contract with Israeli firm Elbit Systems, who in conjunction with Lockheed Martin were to repair and upgrade 12 Mil Mi-24 ‘Hind’ and six Mil Mi-17 ‘Hip-H’ helicopters.
 The upgrades would bring the helicopters up to NATO standards and ensure interoperability.
 However in March 2007, with some MI-24’s already stripped down, the contract was cancelled apparently by mutual consent.
 It is unclear whether or not the lack of funds available or Russian objections to Elbit undertaking the work, were the underlying factors in this decision.

 |Eurocopter AS.532UL Cougars (701 and 702) collecting troops during a training exercise at Chernogorovo.|